 The biggest barrier to embodiment will be different for different people, but the main one is anxiety or tension.
-The modern world can feel like It is full of pressures, disconnection, and emotional challenges.
+The modern world can feel like it is full of pressures, disconnection, distraction and emotional challenges.

 Embodiment helps us to connect more deeply with life, manage stress, communicate and relate, and develops resilience and skills that are useful in any context.

-It is well know that a huge part of communication is non-verbal.
+It is well known that a huge part of communication is non-verbal.
 This means that when we are communicating, what people pick up on is more about tone, of voice, state of consciousness, and energy levels, among other things.
-So we can say that when we are communicating we are both using using our being, and communicating our being.
+So, we can say that when we are communicating, we are both using our being, and communicating our being.

-So we can take that by developing our embodiment, we can improve our skill in communication, confidence and connection with ourselves and others.
+So, we can take that by developing our embodiment, we can improve our skill in communication, confidence, vulnerability and connection with ourselves, our surroundings, and others.

-There are many traditional methods and practices for developing embodiment, the main ones are: certain types of Yoga, most martial arts, dance, creative practices and many types of meditation.
+There are many traditional methods and practices for developing embodiment, the main ones are all practices that connect us with nature, internally and externally: many types of meditation/contemplation most martial arts, dance, creative practices and certain types of Yoga.

-Embodied living, and the Living Body Method, are about finding the similarities and crossovers between many various practices and ideas, and applying them to all kinds of contexts: health, psychology, coaching, communication, relationships and professional development, to name a few.
+Embodied living is about finding the similarities and crossovers between many various practices and ideas and applying them to all kinds of contexts: health, psychology, coaching, communication, relationships and professional development, to name a few.

-There are powerful primal underpinnings to why physical awareness of ourselves, the people around us, and the space we are in, is a skill to develop.
-Awareness and embodiment draws on deep internal resources that anyone can develop: the body itself is a highly evolved system.
+Awareness and embodiment draw on deep internal resources that anyone can develop: the body itself is a highly evolved system.
 Even though the modern world is so different to how humans evolved, we are not so different.

 As natural beings, we have in times past had a deeper relationship with the natural world.

-The resource of spacial presence that made an effective hunter-gatherer in the past is still available to us in the modern world.
+The resource of spatial presence is still available to us in the modern world.